Sian-Lee-SA/StudioOne-LaunchKey-Mini-MK3/README.md

 Selecting device modes is the same as the standard for the device.
 Holding down shift will light up the pads to a mode selection.
 Selecting a different mode allows for different controls.

 #### Drum Mode
 Drum mode acts as a standard drum pad.
-Like the ATOM controller, drum mode will represent the pad colors to those on Impact XL.
+Like the ATOM controller, drum mode will represent the pad colors to those on Impact XT.

 > *Shift Modifier (Holding down the shift button)*